richterleo/lm-auditing-test/README.md

 This repository provides tools to run two sets of experiments:

 1. **Evaluating a Model with Respect to a Certain Behavior and Metric**: This involves evaluating a model, logging results to Weights and Biases (wandb), and generating plots.
-2. **Deep Anytime Testing (DAT)**: This tests to distinguish between two model distributions based on a behavior using the test described in this [paper](https://arxiv.org/abs/2310.19384)
+2. **Deep Anytime-Valid Hypothesis Testing (DAHT)**: This tests to distinguish between two model distributions based on a behavior using the test described in this [paper](https://arxiv.org/abs/2310.19384)

 ## Setup